Tony Sam

 Tony Sam (also credited as A.W.
-Sam) is an American stand-up comedian, author, actor, and former marine biologist from Chicago now living in Los Angeles.
-He has worked extensively as a television producer and writer.
-LA Weekly named him one of 10 Comedy Acts To Watch in 2015.
+Sam) is an American stand-up comedian, writer, actor, and Emmy-winning television producer from Chicago, now living in Los Angeles.
 His debut comedy album, Scaredy Cat, was released on Stand Up!
-Records in 2014.
+Records in 2014 and in 2015, LA Weekly named him one of 12 Comedy Acts To Watch.

 Early life

 Sam was born and raised in Chicago.
 He has a degree in molecular and marine biology from Florida Atlantic University.
-He worked for several years as a scientist, at various jobs including studying cranio-facial defects in zebrafish embryos at Chicago's Children's Memorial Hospital.
-He co-authored a paper in the prestigious journal Nature Medicine.
+He worked for several years as a scientist at various jobs, including studying cranio-facial defects in developing zebrafish embryos at Chicago's Children's Memorial Hospital.
+In 2006, he co-authored a paper in the prestigious medical journal, Nature Medicine.

 Career

 Comedy and television

 Sam began performing stand-up around 2003 in Chicago, and studied improv and sketch at iO Theater and The Second City Training Center.
 He became known as an alternative-comedy scenemaker, co-founding (with Brooke Van Poppelen) Chicago Underground Comedy in 2005, a weekly rotating showcase of alternative comics designed to forefront stand-up as opposed to sketch comedy and improv.
 Kumail Nanjiani was one of the original cast members.
 Chicago's NewCity called Sam one of the city's most interesting comics in 2009, and praised ChUC as a "mainstay of alternative comedy" and "one of the two best places to perform in Chicago".

-Several critics have praised the comic range of Sam's voice; Jake Kroeger of website The Comedy Bureau wrote that it "is so unique, drastically wandering up and down in frequency, that he makes [his] characters exceptionally hilarious and absolutely unforgettable."
+Several critics have praised the comic range of Sam's voice; Jake Kroeger of website The Comedy Bureau wrote that it "is so unique, drastically wandering up and down in frequency, that he makes [his] characters exceptionally hilarious and absolutely unforgettable".